matsjfunke/fastapi-traefik-auth/README.md

 ```bash
 docker-compose -f docker-compose.yml up --build
 ```
-- than access the page 127.0.0.1:8000/login and enter the credentails "user1" and "foo" from the [json-db](https://github.com/matsjfunke/fastapi-login-traefik/blob/main/app/user_db.json)
+- than access the localhost:8000 and submit username and password, then enter your credentials at localhost:8000/login
+- now with the cookies you obtained through logging in you can access the /hello and /users endpoints

 ### on server
 - clone repo
 - change line 34 of docker.compose.staging.yml